Day One Stories

 Help Us Change the System by Sharing Your Story

-The Deason Criminal Justice Reform Center is looking for people to share their experience of their first court appearance after their arrest.
-The Deason Center is a nonpartisan team of attorneys and researchers that advocates for important due process protections from Day One.
-Our goals for Day One include:
+The Deason Criminal Justice Reform Center is looking for people to share their experiences of their first post-arrest court appearance.
+The Deason Center is a nonpartisan team of attorneys and researchers who advocate for important due process protections immediately after arrest.
+We call this our Day One campaign.
+Our Day One goals include:

 • Appointment of counsel as soon as possible after arrest;